-Jessica Duncan, Associate Professor in the Politics of Sustainable Food Systems, is a researcher and educator committed to social justice.
+Jessica Duncan, Associate Professor in the Politics of Food Systems Transformations, is a researcher and educator committed to social justice.

-Her research focuses on participation in food policy processes and the possibilities food policies provide (or limit) for sustainable food systems transformation.
+Her research focuses on participation in food governance processes and the possibilities food policies provide (or limit) for just and sustainable food systems transformation.

 She holds a PhD in Food Policy from City University London and is the author of the book Global Food Security Governance: Civil society engagement in the reformed Committee on World Food Security (Routledge, 2015).

 She has also co-edited The Handbook for Sustainable and Regenerative Food Systems (2021) and Sustainable Food Futures: Multidisciplinary Solutions (2017)

 She sits on the editorial board of the journal Sociologia Ruralis and is a founding Board Member of the Centre for Unusual Collaborations (www.unusualcollaborations.com)